+What is Kindness means to you as a business professional?
 How kind do you want to be with your client or customer?
-Is there an ROI benchmark on the amount of sweetness you put in?
-If you are an agency owner, would you be willing to offer a free marketing service to get a lifetime word of mouth marketing from the customer?
-Would you be okay to clean a yard for your neighbor to make him friends for the rest of your life?
+Is there an ROI benchmark on the amount of sweetness you put in in the relationship with a customer?
+Would you be willing to offer a free service to get a lifetime word of mouth marketing from the customer?
+In the same way, would it be okay to clean a yard for your neighbor to make him friends for the rest of your life?

 According to research by HubSpot, 85% of the B2B customers will never talk to a salesperson on call before they had done their thorough internet research.
+It is a high level of digital literacy we are living in this era.
 How to deal with such well-informed customers?
-The only way to win customer’s hearts is kindness.
+The only way to win customer’s hearts is Kindness.
 It’s a win-win.

 Did you realize that If the customer does not buy your product/service even after your kind offer, you still earn the psychic edge over to your next customer for being at a higher moral ground, which is always a victory and creates job satisfaction?
 Your Kindness and benevolence to the customer will never make you feel low.
 It is a pride and expresses itself through your body language for the rest of your lives.